 Are you the average business owner or freelancer like I am?
 Use Yahoo Answers.
 The answers are mostly so low quality that you can easily stand out.
 Real people aka potential clients read your advice and click your links.
 Of course you have to say more than “my SEO company is the best” but even some people get away with that low quality approach.
 You can perform better than that.

 Are you after a good rep, authority and trust?
 Use Quora.
 Here you can build a reputation for yourself competing with the best of the best.
 You have to spend a few hours a day on it but it’s a long time investment.
 Then one day you can show that most people consider your answers and expertise to be worth it.
 Then you can earn money with it.

-I could ask question like these for a while but I don’t have the time.
+I could ask questions like these for a while but I don’t have the time.
 Also my impression is that I can’t cope with Quora.

 The pace questions get asked, answered, liked etc. is too fast on Quora.

 I’m spending most of my social media time on Twitter and I won’t build a new power profile from zero.
 Also there are other sites to consider joining which actually don’t cost so much time investment.
-Trunk.ly and Amplify actually save you time.
+Prismatic might actually save you time.

 Btw.
 I even rejoined Yahoo to test Yahoo Answers again as I lost my two older accounts from years ago.
-Maybe I start using Yahoo Answer again.
+Maybe I start using Yahoo Answers regularly again.
 Judging from the replies to the SEO questions I could easily stand out in a positive way.
-Also Rand isn’ t there.
+Also Rand isn’t there.